Romanian Armed Forces: Equipment

 The Land Forces have overhauled their equipment in recent years, and are today a modern army with multiple NATO capabilities.
 The Land Forces are at present planning on replacing the TAB APC vehicles with new armored personnel carriers produced in conjunction with the Germany company Rheinmetall.
-The Air Force currently operates modernized Soviet MiG-21 LanceR fighters and 17 F-16 A/B Block 15 MLU fighters.
+The Air Force currently operates F-16 A/B Block 15 MLU fighters.
 The Air Force has also received 7 new C-27J Spartan tactical airlift aircraft, in order to replace the bulk of the old transport force.
 Two modernized ex-Royal Navy Type 22 frigates were acquired by the Naval Forces in 2004 and a further four modern missile corvettes will be commissioned in the next few years.
-Three domestically-produced IAR 330 Puma NAVAL helicopters were also ordered by the Naval Forces, and were commissioned in late 2008.
-As of 2021, Romania has in total 943 tanks, 1500+ armored vehicles, 808 towed artillery and 240 rocket projectors.
+Three domestically produced IAR 330 Puma NAVAL helicopters were also ordered by the Naval Forces, and were commissioned in late 2008.
+In 2021, Romania had in total 943 tanks, 1500+ armored vehicles, 808 towed artillery and 240 rocket projectors.

 Manpower

 Romania joined NATO in 2004.
 As a consequence, extensive preparations were made to abolish conscription by 2007 and create a professional army in place of a conscripted one.

-The new armed forces include 64,500 military personnel.
-Some 35,800 make up the Romanian Land Forces, 10,700 serve as the Romanian Air Force and 6,600 are in the Romanian Naval Forces; the remaining 16,500 serve in other fields.
+The new armed forces include 81,300 active personnel and 55,000 reserves in 2023.
+Some 35,500 make up the Romanian Land Forces, 11,700 serve as the Romanian Air Force and 6,800 are in the Romanian Naval Forces; the remaining 17,500 serve in other fields.
+As of 2025, the number of active duty personnel reached around 90,000.

 Future

 The Romanian Military will essentially undergo a three-stage restructuring.
 As of 2017, the first two stages have been completed.
 2015 marked the end of the second stage when the armed forces reached a superior compatibility with NATO forces.
 In 2025, the long-term stage is to be completed.
-The stages aim at modernising the structure of the armed forces, reducing the personnel as well as acquiring newer and more improved technology that is compatible with NATO standards.
+The stages aim at modernizing the structure of the armed forces, reducing the personnel as well as acquiring newer and more improved technology that is compatible with NATO standards.

-The military sees obsolete Soviet-era equipment as a major limitation and intends to replace its MiG-21 fighters by 2020 and buy modern combat helicopters, according to an August 2017 government plan.
-Romania is also set to acquire the MIM-104 Patriot air defence system, armored vehicles, corvettes and US M142 HIMARS rocket artillery.
+The military sees obsolete Soviet-era equipment as a major limitation and intends to buy modern combat equipment under the Armata 2040 project.
+Between 2017 and 2023, Romania acquired the MIM-104 Patriot air defence systems, Piranha V armored vehicles, as well as US M142 HIMARS multiple launch rocket systems.
+A program for acquiring F-35 fifth-generation fighters is also currently underway with deliveries expected in 2032.

 Current deployments

-As of April 2022, Romania has 429 military personnel deployed in international missions.
-Largest deployments being: 203 troops in Bosnia and Herzegovina as part of EUFOR Althea, 101 troops in Poland as part of NATO Enhanced Forward Presence and 54 troops in Kosovo as part of KFOR.
+As of February 2025, Romania has around 970 military personnel deployed in international missions.
+Largest deployments being: 470 troops in Bosnia and Herzegovina as part of EUFOR Althea, 184 troops in Kosovo as part of KFOR, 100 troops in Poland as part of NATO Enhanced Forward Presence, and 60 troops as part of EUTM RCA in the Central African Republic.
+Another 75 troops are deployed on the Standing NATO Mine Countermeasures Group 2 in the Mediterranean Sea and around 30 troops are participating in the training of the Armed Forces of Ukraine as part of Operation Interflex.